 Founded in 2012 and headquartered in New York, Compass has risen to become America’s third-largest real estate brokerage (by sales volume).
 The company went public in April 2021.

 Compass (formerly Urban Compass) is an online real estate marketplace that connects buyers, renters, and sellers with real estate agents.

-As opposed to other online platforms, which try to cut out the middleman, Compass hires its own agents to provide users with the best possible experience.
+As opposed to other online platforms, which try to cut out the middleman, Compass hires its own agents to offer the best possible experience.

 To that extent, Compass provides both users and agents with a plethora of tools and products that aid them during the home buying, renting, or selling process.

 The company is primarily focused on facilitating listings in the higher price range.
-To ensure users have a high-quality experience, Compass’ agents are hired and trained by the company.
-In 2019, the company had over 140,000 applicants, of which it only hired the best 1 percent.
+To ensure users have a high-quality experience, Compass’ agents are hired and trained by the company itself.
+It once even had over 140,000 applicants, of which it only hired the best one percent.

-That same mantra is carried over from the hiring process into the sales experience.
+That same mantra has carried over from the hiring process into the sales experience.
 When selling a home via Compass, sellers can opt into their exclusive concierge service.
 It includes things such as staging, roofing repair, kitchen and bathroom improvements, decluttering, and much more.

 Agents are then aided by various software tools that provide them with insights (such as the average sale price in that area), lists all outstanding tasks, and helps them manage all interested buyers.

 Conveniently enough, Compass provides an online platform that lists all the properties for rent and sale, which in turn can accelerate the sales process.

-For its wealthier and more popular clients, Compass offers Private Exclusives, a service where sellers can control the information that is provided during the process.
+For its wealthier and more popular clients, Compass also offers Private Exclusives, a service where sellers can control the information that is provided during the process.
 This minimizes exposure to the public, which may come in handy for groups like celebrities or athletes.